An infinitesimal variant of Guo-Jacquet trace formula I: the case of $(GL_{2n,D}, GL_{n,D}\times GL_{n,D})$: Introduction

 This property allows us to take the constant term $J_\fo(\eta, f)$ of $J_\fo^T(\eta, f)$ to eliminate the truncation parameter.
 In the infinitesimal setting, the geometric expansion of the Fourier transform of $f$ plays the role of the original spectral side (cf. \cite{MR1893921}).
 Our infinitesimal variant of Guo-Jacquet trace formula equating the geometric developments of $f$ and its Fourier transform (defined by (\ref{fourier}) and denoted by $\hat{f}$) is the following, which essentially comes from the Poisson summation formula.

 \begin{thm}[see Theorem \ref{tf1}] For a Bruhat-Schwartz function $f$ on $\fs(\BA)$, we have the equality

 \end{thm}

 Such a formula should be of interest for at least two reasons.
-For one thing, it is close to but easier than its analogue for the symmetric space.
+For one thing, since this formula is close to but easier than its analogue for the symmetric space, it gives us a clue to the original relative trace formula (cf. Zydor's work \cite{MR4195660} on Jacquet-Rallis trace formulae).
 For another, a simplified version of this formula (see \cite[Theorem 8.4 and p.
 1875]{MR3414387}) has been used in Zhang's proof of the smooth transfer.

-Unfortunately, the distributions $J_\fo(\eta, \cdot)$ on $\fs(\BA)$ that we obtained are non-equivariant under the conjugation of $H(\BA)\cap G(\BA)^1$ in general, which is close to the situation in \cite{MR518111} and different from that in \cite{MR3835522}.
+The distributions $J_\fo(\eta, \cdot)$ on $\fs(\BA)$ that we obtained are non-equivariant under the conjugation of $H(\BA)\cap G(\BA)^1$ in general, which is close to the situation in \cite{MR518111} and different from that in \cite{MR3835522}.
 In fact, we have the following formula of non-equivariance.
+The lack of equivariance may add difficulty to the comparison of Guo-Jacquet trace formulae (cf. \cite[\S22]{MR2192011}).

 \begin{prop}[see Corollary \ref{corofnonequivar1}] For a Bruhat-Schwartz function $f$ on $\fs(\BA)$ and $y\in H(\BA)\cap G(\BA)^1$, we denote $f^y(x):=f(yxy^{-1})$.
 Then

 where the sum on $Q$ runs over all $\omega$-stable relatively standard parabolic subgroups of $G$ (defined in Section \ref{defomgstb}).
 Here $J_\fo^{Q}(\eta,\cdot)$ is an analogue of $J_\fo(\eta,\cdot)$ with $G$ replaced by $Q$, and $f^\eta_{Q,y}$ is defined by (\ref{twconst1}) with $s=0$. \end{prop}